kr239/Macintosh-SE-Reloaded/README.md

 # Macintosh SE Reloaded

 So many classic macs, starting with the SE, have died because of Apple's short sighted decision to add a battery to the board.
 This inevitably leaks and causes a horrific amount of damage.
-Luckily - most of the custom chips survive even this, so i decided to make a near 1:1 reproduction of the board, using Sprint Layout v6.0
+Luckily - most of the custom chips survive even this, so I decided to make a near 1:1 reproduction of the board, using Sprint Layout v6.0

 Project inspired by Rob 'Peepo' Taylors work on the A500++ and the SixtyClone PCB's, which in turn were inspired by John 'Chucky' Hertell.

 Please note - this project is licensed under CC-BY-NC-SA - it is NOT for commercial use.

 Only two vendors are licensed for commercial production.
 Maceffects (US) and Recapamac (Australia).

-If you wish to purchase a single, ready made board, i recommend purchasing from them direct.
+If you wish to purchase a single, ready made board, I recommend purchasing from them direct.

 https://maceffects.com/products/macintosh-se-reloaded-logic-board